Academic Index Logo

 Modern Application

-We have adapted the original scoring framework and integrated it with our own modern, holistic analysis used by nearly all top colleges today, allowing students to accurately assess their standing among other applicants, see where they rank on our national leaderboard, and identify specific areas for improvement in their application.
+We adapted the original framework with modern, holistic analysis.
+Students can assess their standing, view national rankings, and identify specific areas for improvement in their applications.

 Academic Index